SanicBTW/Just-Another-FNF-Engine/README.md

 # Just Another FNF Engine - 0.2.10

+## Branch: Scrolling & Backend Rewrite
+- back from a long break due to a burnout and finally got tired of the new sustain system, i will only sync some testing stuff to stable

 A rewrite of Friday Night Funkin' mixing:
 - Forever Engine
 - - Legacy